CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

      Total Time = 2980.19
       Avg.
 Time = 1490.09
 ```
-After you have completed the a minimum of 2 benchmark runs (using two different NPCOLxNPROW) configurations, proceed to Chapter 5, Post Processing and QA.
+Submit a minimum of 2 benchmark runs (using two different NPCOLxNPROW) configurations, to create output needed for the QA and Post Processing Sections in Chapter 5.

+###Skip 4.2 and proceed to Chapter 5.1, Post Processing and QA.